sashas777/magento-docker-pipelines/README.md

 ## Get started

 - Install Docker (for a local environment)
-- Copy one of configurations, adjust it.
+- Copy a configuration file, adjust it.
 - Test and deploy it.

 ## Documentation